emmanickel/assignment2_1/Testing/testingDocs/testPlan.md

 2. One unit test will be conducted for each of the 'setter/getter' functions of the class, within which 4 test cases will be documented.
 3. One unit test will be conducted for each of the methods defined in the class, within which 4 test cases will be documented.

-*Note: Test cases will include boundary values (case on edge of equivalence partitioning), a base case (expected input), edge case (unexpected input), and corner case (multiple unexpected inputs) whereever possible.*
+*Note: Test cases will include boundary values (case on edge of equivalence partitioning), a base case (expected input), edge case (unexpected input), and corner case (multiple unexpected inputs) ver possible.*

 <br>